Kiumb1223/MyTrainer-Kiumb/Readme.md

 # Readme

-> make a small record about my train of thought when trying to apply GNN to MOT
+> small record about my train of thought when trying to apply GNN to MOT

 ## 1. Brief Introduction about My Model